-Hydroelectricity supplies the majority of the world’s renewable energy (RE), but RE’s resources have become extremely variable and volatile with climate change.
+hydropower supplies majority of the world’s renewable energy, but renewable resources have become extremely variable and volatile with climate change

 The resources are mobile.
 Demand is variable.
-Without equipment mobility, current resource risk has and will induce ever greater economic risk and instability in RE projects, leading to abandoned assets and the need for ever more capacity to make up for the divergence between planned and actual performance.
+Without equipment mobility, current resource risk has and will induce ever greater economic risk and instability in renewable energy projects, leading to abandoned assets and the need for ever more capacity to make up for the divergence between planned and actual performance.

-Volatility is not just a geospatial problem for clean energy from RE to nuclear.
-Temporal volatility such as the Oroville having 1 months of water in 4 days also has significant performance effects which are hidden by the propensity to study means which mathematically serve to damp evidence of volatility and thereby landscape understanding.
+Volatility is not just a geospatial problem for clean energy.
+Temporal volatility has significant performance effects which are hidden by the propensity to perform mean analyses which mathematically serve to damp evidence of volatility and thereby reduce landscape understanding.

-All resource or demand volatility effects utilization rates and thereby damages debt payment capability.
-Maximizing utilization maximize profit.
+All resource and demand volatility affects utilization rates and thereby damages debt payment capability.
+Maximizing utilization maximizes profit.
 Poor utilization leads to losses and stranded assets.
 This an economic law, that is generally ignored in energy planning.

 The economic methodology applied to energy is incomplete and oversimplified by mean analytical methods such as LCOE which do little to characterize the actual operating economics of the systems or its market positioning.
 Fundamental problems with the economic understanding have led to wide deployment of systems that have distinct critical failure point related to climate volatility they failed to solve or even effect in the slightest.
 In 20 years there has been no reductive effect on the Fossil share or GHG growth rates.